Bit Reversal Line Rasterization

 let threshold = sequence_sorted[slope_frac as usize];

-In the draw loop, we check each bit-reversed x position (which we don’t need to recalculate because it’s still stored in sequence) against the threshold:
+In the drawing loop, we check each bit-reversed x position (which we don’t need to recalculate because it’s still stored in the sequence

 if sequence[step as usize] < threshold {